Skip to content

 Transport

-Privately owned, and largely unregulated, minibus taxis are widely used in the city, as are municipal bus services, such as Metrobus, PUTCO and Rea Vaya, which are owned, run and subsidised by the city.
-The relative affordability, reliability, coverage (in terms of times and routes), comfort and safety of these transport options are key considerations for commuters
+Privately owned, and largely unregulated, minibus taxis are widely used in the city, as are municipal bus services, such as Metrobus, PUTCO and Rea Vaya, which are owned, run, and subsidised by the city.
+The relative affordability, reliability, coverage (in terms of times and routes), comfort and safety of these transport options are key considerations for commuters.

-Meanwhile, the high-speed Gautrain, built just in time for the South Africa hosted 2010 Football World Cup, mainly links economic and transport hubs with each other (rather than residential areas) and the ticket prices are out of reach of the average commuter.
+Meanwhile, the high-speed Gautrain, built just in time for the South African hosted 2010 Football World Cup, mainly links economic and transport hubs with each other (rather than residential areas) and the ticket prices are out of reach of the average commuter.

 Health and financial impact of air pollution in Johannesburg

-In 2019, around 5,300 premature deaths (7% of total) were attributed to air pollution in Johannesburg.
-This exceeds premature deaths caused by tuberculosis (3.79%) in 2019
+In 2019, around 5,300 premature deaths were attributed to air pollution in Johannesburg.
+At the national level, air pollution related deaths (29,830) exceeded premature deaths caused by tuberculosis (19,784) in the same year.

 The visualisation above shows the financial cost of air pollution related premature mortality and absenteeism in 2019 and the projected impacts under a business-as-usual scenario.